pahrohfit/sanic-beskar/docs/quickstart.rst

 ....................
 Older versions of `Sanic <https://sanic.dev>`_ may work, but are not supported.
 Stay current.

-The examples utilize `Tortoise-ORM <https://tortoise.github.io>`_, but it is not required, or even installed by default (except if you install from poetry with the `-D` flag).
+The examples mainly utilize `Tortoise-ORM <https://tortoise.github.io>`_, a couple also show support `uMongo <https://github.com/Scille/umongo/blob/master/docs/index.rst>`_, but neither are required, or even installed by default (except if you install from poetry with the `-D` flag).
 Any `async` ORM can be utilized.

 Installation
 ------------